opspawn/agentkit/README.md

 AgentKit provides a foundational framework for developing AI agents in Python.
 It includes modules and APIs for:

 *   **Agent Registration:** Registering agents with the system and managing their metadata.
-*   **Messaging:** Sending structured messages between agents or external systems via a central API.
+*   **Messaging:** Sending structured messages via a central API.
+The API handles internal tool invocations and dispatches other message types to the target agent's registered `contactEndpoint`.
 *   **Tool Integration:** Allowing agents to invoke registered tools (external APIs or internal functions).

 This module is designed with a local-first approach for ease of development and testing, using FastAPI for the core API and Pydantic for data validation.
 Core functionality has been validated through unit, integration, load, and user acceptance testing.